raphslalom/ds-vm/slalomdsvm_snapshot/readme.md

 	 * Use `slalomdsvm` as the hostname.
 	 * Set all passwords to `slalom`.
 	 * Configure components to minimize memory usage (example: see config downloaded from Ambari for a cluster with a valid configuration).
+ * Delete services "Ambari Metrics" and "SmartSense" once the cluster is provisionned.
+ * Restart the cluster